mlcourses/lab-3-blog-post-group2_cs281/post.md

 ### 1. Project Step
 This one is very simple.
 Its the same exact circuit as A, therefore you do not need to reconstruct it.
 You may simply make another output wire from A and connect it to the LED D pin on the 7-segment.
+Make sure there is at least one resistor before the LED D pin.

 ### 2. Testing